zenika-open-source/oss.zenika.com/content/white-paper/getting-started/index.md

 Another good way to identify a suitable project is to **select those which are actively looking for contributors.** Several websites and tools can help:

-* [Awesome for beginners](https://github.com/MunGell/awesome-for-beginners) is a list of projects looking for contributors (beginners or not) by listing their *"Good First Issues"*.
+* [Awesome for beginners](https://github.com/MunGell/awesome-for-beginners) is a list of projects looking for contributors (beginners or not) by listing their [Good First Issues](https://goodfirstissues.com/).
 In the same way, the website [Up for grabs](https://up-for-grabs.net) makes it possible to find projects in need of contributors.

 * [CodeTriage](https://www.codetriage.com/) is a tool for subscribing to open source projects and receiving new requests for contributions every day.

 * [First contributions](https://firstcontributions.github.io/) is a little different, it is a workshop to make your first contribution in less than five minutes.
 It introduces the basis of the Git workflow to make contributions on GitHub.
-In addition to this tutorial, the website offers links to *"Good First Issues"* of large GitHub projects.
+In addition to this tutorial, the website offers links to[Good First Issues](https://goodfirstissues.com/) of large GitHub projects.

 * Evenings or community events like [HacktoberFest](https://hacktoberfest.digitalocean.com/) are also a good way to get started on projects looking for contributors.
 For example, the [hack.commit.push](https://hack-commit-pu.sh/) organizes an open source development day, open to everyone, regardless of your level.
 At the beginning of the day, introductory workshops are presented, followed by open source contributions with mentors.